magomimmo/modern-cljs/doc/tutorial-06.md

 Most would call the above solution a kind of **incidental complexity**.
-What's worse is the fact that each emitted JS file, no matter how smart the CLS compiler is in reducing the total size, is different from the others--there is no way for the browser to cache the first file downloaded and serve the others from cache.
+What's worse is the fact that each emitted JS file, no matter how smart the GCSL compiler is in reducing the total size, is different from the others--there is no way for the browser to cache the first file downloaded and serve the others from cache.